Jokate Mwegelo

-She is a member of Chama Cha Mapinduzi, previously served as Secretary in charge of Public Relations and Mobilization UVCCM - youth wing of Chama Cha Mapinduzi.
+She is a member of Chama Cha Mapinduzi, previously serving as Secretary in charge of Public Relations and Mobilization of the UVCCM - youth wing of Chama Cha Mapinduzi.

-In October 2023, Jokate was appointed by the Central Committee of Chama Cha Mapinduzi led by President Samia Suluhu Hassan to be Secretary General of UWT - Women’s Wing of Chama cha Mapinduzi.
+In October 2023, Jokate was appointed by the Central Committee of Chama Cha Mapinduzi led by President Samia Suluhu Hassan to be Secretary General of the UWT - the Women's Wing of Chama cha Mapinduzi.